Reusing Historical Trajectories in Natural Policy Gradient via Importance Sampling: Convergence and Convergence Rate: Numerical Experiments

 \subsection{Verification of Asymptotic Normality on an LQC Problem}

-In this section, we verify the asymptotic normality of the solution obtained by the RNPG algorithm, as shown in Theorem \ref{theorem:SDE}.
-Consider the following one-dimensional LQC problem with discrete time and discounted cost:
+In this section, we numerically verify the asymptotic normality of the random error in the solution obtained by RNPG, as shown in Theorem \ref{theorem:SDE}.
+Consider the following one-dimensional Linear Quadratic Control (LQC) problem with discrete time and discounted cost:

 where $\gamma \in [0,1)$ is some discount factor, $x_t$ is the state at time $t$, $u_t$ is the action (or control) at time $t$, and $w_t \sim \mathcal{N}(0,1), t=0,1,\ldots$ are i.i.d.
 Gaussian noises.
 The expectation is taken with respect to all the randomness, which possibly contains the random initial state $x_0$ (which follows a standard normal distribution), random control $u_t(x_t), t \geq 0$, and the Gaussian noise $w_t,t\ge 0$.
 It is known that the optimal policy for \eqref{eq: LQC} is $u_t^*(x_t) = -x_t$ and the optimal objective is $\frac{1}{1-\gamma}$.
 To fit the LQC problem into the RL setting, we consider the discounted RL environment given by $\mathcal{M} = \left(\mathcal{S},\mathcal{A},\Theta, \mathcal{P},\mathcal{R},\gamma,\rho_0\right)$, where $\mathcal{S} = \mathbb{R}$ is the state space, $\mathcal{A} = \mathbb{R}$ is the action space, and $\Theta = \mathbb{R}$ is the policy parameter space.
 For $\theta \in \Theta, s\in \mathcal{S}$, $\pi_\theta(a|s) = \phi(a+s+\theta)$ and $\phi(\cdot)$ is the density function of the standard normal distribution; $\mathcal{P}$ is the transition kernel such that $\mathcal{P}_{s,a}(s') = \mathbf{1}_{\{s'=s+a\}}$, where $\mathbf{1}_{\{\cdot\}}$ is the indicator function; $\mathcal{R}$ is the reward function with $\mathcal{R}(s,a) = -(s+a)^2$; $\gamma = 0.5$ is the discount factor and $\rho_0$ is the initial distribution, which is the standard normal distribution.
 Here, $s$ corresponds to the state of the control problem $x$, and $a$ corresponds to the (disturbed) control $u+w$.
 The optimal policy $\pi^* = \pi_{\Bar{\theta}}$ with $\Bar{\theta} = 0$, and the optimal value function $\eta(\Bar{\theta}) = \mathbb{E}\left[\sum_{t=1}^\infty \gamma^t \mathcal{R}(s_t,a_t) \right] = -\frac{1}{1-\gamma}$.
 The optimal control $u^*_t$ can be recovered as $u^*_t = \Bar{\theta} - x_t = - x_t$.
 We refer the readers to Section~\ref{sec:LQC} in the appendix for the detailed calculation of the policy gradient, inverse FIM, and the theoretical asymptotic variance $\widehat{\Sigma}$ for the LQC problem.